jianyanglab/dNdS-Fun/docs/documentation/05_Experiments.md

 This result will be update when the article is accepted.

-## 5. All significant positively selected genes/elements using dNdSFun combining PCAWG and GEL data.
+## 5. All significant positively selected genes/elements using dNdS-Fun combining PCAWG and GEL data.
-For all significant positive results, please refer to the following [link](https://jianyanglab.github.io/dNdSFun/documentation/06_dNdSFunDrivers.html).
+For all significant positive results, please refer to the following [link](https://jianyanglab.github.io/dNdS-Fun/documentation/06_dNdS-FunDrivers.html).